The Only Buyer’s Guide You’ll Ever Need

 As one of the softest and warmest floor coverings, carpets are a sought-after flooring choice in many Australian homes.
 Wildly popular in bedrooms, staircases and home offices, among other areas, they are favoured for their sound-reducing properties and luxurious feeling underfoot.
 They’re also a safe choice, given their ability to mitigate injuries from slips and falls.
 Thus, offering the perfect solution for busy families with children.
 Get to know your carpet flooring today.
 Read on.

-A thick, heavy, yet soft flooring solution for your spaces.
-Typically composed of natural fibres like sheep and yak wool or synthetic options like nylon, solution-dyed nylon (SDN), polyester and polypropylene.
-What you see on the upper layer is a pile (suggesting fibre density) attached to a backing (the bottom material at the back of the carpet).
-With technology advancing, today’s carpets are also non-slip, fade and stain resistant – making them incredibly easy to clean and maintain.
+Signature offers carpets tufted from natural fibres like sheep and yak wool or stain-resistant synthetic options like nylon, polyester and polypropylene.
+What you see as the upper layer is called the pile (the soft fibre density) attached to a backing (the base material on the underside of the carpet).
+With technology advancing, today’s carpets are incredibly durable, fade and stain resistant – making them easy to clean and maintain.

 1. Choose from an abundant array of colour options.
 Plus, an extensive range of textures so you can pick one that aligns best with your room’s interior style.